alandefreitas/pareto/README.md

 ### Iterators

-The elements can be accessed through iterators and reverse iterators:
+We can access the elements with iterators and reverse iterators:

 ```python
 for [point, value] in pf: